Peaceandmaths/Master-thesis/README.md

 ![image](https://github.com/user-attachments/assets/413fc9af-e1d8-4d1b-9340-2a386416073c)

-## Model Training
+## NN-UNet pipeline

-NN-UNet model training consists of runnnig the following NN-UNet commands consecutively :
+NN-UNet training consists of runnnig the following commands consecutively :
 1) `nnUNetv2_plan_and_preprocess` and `--verify_dataset_integrity` - Generate dataset fingerprint and plans
 2) `nnUNetv2_train` - Train the models using the 5-fold cross-validation approach, choose `3d_fullres`
 3) `nnUNetv2_find_best_configuration`- Find the best configuration for the dataset using the specified folds.
 4) `nnUNetv2_predict` - Generate predictions for the internal test set.
 5) `nnUNetv2_apply_postprocessing` - Apply post-processing to the predictions to refine results.
+6) `nnUNetv2_evaluate_folder` - Evaluate postprocessed perdictions compared to the ground truth labels.

 [This bash script](https://github.com/Peaceandmaths/Master-thesis/blob/main/NN-Unet%20pipeline/preprocess_train_find_best_060.sh) runs all these steps automatically from step 1 to 3.
-Steps from 3 till 5 are automated [here](NN-Unet pipeline/script_060_4.sh).
+Steps from 3 till 6 are automated [here](NN-Unet pipeline/script_060_4.sh).
 There's a break at step 3 because it needs user intervention.
 You have to see generated instructions and run the code as specified.

 The post-processing is done by the default nnunet procedure, the code can be found [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/nnunetv2/postprocessing/remove_connected_components.pY), remove all but the largest component code is [here](https://github.com/MIC-DKFZ/acvl_utils/blob/master/acvl_utils/morphology/morphology_helper.py#L33).
 The way it works is that it first does a connected component analysis, which also gives the size per component and then filters for the largest component.
 An additional post-processing step is removing connected components smaller than 1mm in diameter.
 This is done in the evaluation script (see below).